AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

   was started by the Science-IT team from the Triton (HPC cluster) documentation, and scicomp is slowly taking over from our departments' research IT instructions.
-Now is is our general guidance to researchers and the best place to find information on research and scientific computing - as opposed to general "staff computing" you find other places.
+Now it is our general guidance to researchers and the best place to find information on research and scientific computing - as opposed to general "staff computing" you find other places.